edunfelt/plaintext-science/README.md

 ## Building
 ### Structure
-Each toplevel subdirectory contains a template and relevant files.
+Each template subdirectory contains a template and relevant files.
 A template directory contains the following:

 - `Makefile`: you probably don't need to change this
 - `deafults.yaml`: default pandoc settings, use this to add new sections and subsections
 - `meta.yaml`: file metadata and basic layout settings
 - `preamble.tex`: LaTeX layout settings
-- `assets/`: contains the CSL
+- `assets/`: contains the CSL and filters
 - `build/`: output directory
 - `content/`: contains raw `.md`-files, images, and bibliography